rootmos/h/README.md

 }
 ```
 You might have used (or prefer) [`exit`](https://man.archlinux.org/man/exit.3a).
-I don't: libc:s commonly provide
+I don't: [libc](https://libc.org):s commonly provide
 [`atexit`](https://man.archlinux.org/man/atexit.3)
 which in my opinion is contrary to a fail-early/crash-don't-thrash philosophy:
-the operating system already have to assume the responsibility of clean up
+the operating system already has to assume the responsibility of clean up
 after a failing process:
-Ever noticed that C coders don't free their allocations when exiting?
+ever noticed that C coders don't free their allocations when exiting?
 Using `exit` and `atexit` reminds me of languages with exceptions and the
 nightmare when exception handlers raising exceptions.
 Instead consider programming models where failure-is-always-an-option thinking